Iptar-Sin

-Iptar-Sin or IB.TAR.Sîn (reading uncertain), was the 51st Assyrian king according to the Assyrian King List.
+Iptar-Sin or IB.TAR.Sîn (reading uncertain; died c.
+1650 BC), was the 51st Assyrian king according to the Assyrian King List.
 He reigned for 12 years some time during the 17th century BC.

 Succession line and contemporaries

-The Assyrian King List provides a sequence of five kings with short reigns purported to be father-son successions, leading Landsberger to suggest that Libaya, Sharma-Adad I and Iptar-Sin may have been brothers of Belu-bani rather than his descendants.
+The Assyrian King List provides a sequence of five kings with short reigns purported to be father-son successions, leading Landsberger to suggest that Libaya, Sharma-Adad I, and Iptar-Sin may have been brothers of Belu-bani rather than his descendants.
 The list reports Iptar-Sin as the son of Sharma-Adad I. He is omitted from the list on another fragment.
 He is called LIK.KUD-Šamaš on the Synchronistic King List which gives his Babylonian counterpart as ^{m}DIŠ+U-EN (reading unknown), an unidentified person inserted between the reigns of Gulkišar and his son Pešgaldarameš of the Sealand Dynasty.